diefenbach/django-lfs/docs/developer/howtos/how_to_addresses.rst

-How To Use Localized Addresses
+How to use localized addresses
 ==============================

 Address localisation is turned on by default in LFS.
 To turn off Address l10n